 The maximum number of simultaneous clients and print jobs that can be supported is primarily limited by the available server memory, file descriptors, and CPU - the scheduler itself imposes no hard limits.

 The scheduler uses several configuration files to store the server settings (cupsd.conf), available classes (classes.conf), available printers (printers.conf), current notification subscriptions (subscriptions.conf), and supported file types and filters (mime.types, mime.convs).
-In addition, PostScript Printer Description ("PPD") files or interface scripts are associated with each printer, and the scheduler has cache files for remote printers, PPD files, and current jobs to optimize the scheduler's startup speed and availability.
+In addition, PostScript Printer Description ("PPD") files are associated with each printer, and the scheduler has cache files for remote printers, PPD files, and current jobs to optimize the scheduler's startup speed and availability.

 The scheduler stores job files in a spool directory, typically /var/spool/cups.
 Two types of files will be found in the spool directory: control files starting with the letter "c" ("c00001", "c99999", "c100000", etc.) and data files starting with the letter "d" ("d00001-001", "d99999-001", "d100000-001", etc.) Control files are IPP messages based on the original IPP Print-Job or Create-Job messages, while data files are the original print files that were submitted for printing.
 There is one control file for every job known to the system and 0 or more data files for each job.